Stok Kangri and the Markha Valley Trek

 Day 5: Today, we boost our acclimatisation by driving up to the Khardung La (5380m) one of the world's highest road passes.
 There are great views of the Karakoram peaks (and of Stok Kangri) before we make the return drive to the hotel in Leh.

-Day 6: A short drive beside the Indus takes us to its confluence with the Zanskar River which we follow upstream to our first camp at the village of Chilling.
+Day 6: Today, we set off on our journey into the Markha Valley.
+A short drive beside the Indus takes us to its confluence with the Zanskar River which we follow upstream to our first camp of the trip at the silversmith's village of Chilling.

-Day 7: Crossing the Zanskar on a box and cable bridge, we meet our crew and trek beside the river to a junction with the Markha River which we follow to our camping place in the village Skiu.
-The altitude here is 3400 metres.
+Day 7: Crossing the Zanskar on a box and cable bridge, we meet our crew and trek beside the river to a junction with the Markha River which we follow to our camping place beside the irrigated fields of the village of Skiu.
+There is a small monastery in the village, which is at an altitude of 3400 metres.

 Day 8: More river crossings today as we follow the Markha Valley, passing a number of quite impressive ruined fortresses high on the valley sides.
 We set up camp in the village of Markha.
 Walk distance: 20 km, with approx. 700 metres of ascent and 400 metres of descent.
 7 - 8 hours.